British left: Green Party of England and Wales

-In 2015, the membership of the Green Party quadrupled, and its support in national opinion polls sextupled.
+In 2015, the membership of the Green Party of England and Wales quadrupled, and its support in national opinion polls sextupled.
 Several factors contributed, including the collapse of the Lib Dem vote, the influence of social media and greater awareness among younger people about the rise of other left-wing parties in Europe such as: Podemos in Spain and Syriza in Greece, as well as a rise in anti-austerity movements across the UK and Europe.
 Other factors included the Scottish independence referendum, which proved to be an inspiration for a new kind of politics.
 Other key factors had been the contrast in conferences of the Green Party and Labour in September 2014, and the media exclusion of the Greens during and following their successes at the European elections; a petition against the media blackout of the Green Party reached 260,000 signatures.

 The party also received a significant spike in membership during January 2015 following David Cameron's demand that the Greens be included in the leaders' debates for the 2015 general election.
 The Green Party has been included in a seven-way television debate.
 The Greens' 2015 spring conference had a record 1,300 members attend; the party became the second-largest of the European Greens in this period, as well as increasing significantly in national polls from an average 1% to 7%.
 It beat the Liberal Democrats to fourth place at the 2014 European Elections with 8%, under a proportional voting system, having a third MEP elected.
 However the Greens achieved only a 1.6% vote share at the 2017 general election, following a rejection by Labour of an election pact and an increase in vote share by the two major parties.

 In the 2019 general election, the Green Party increased their vote share by 65% to 2.7%.
-In the 2021 local elections the party made a net gain of 91 council seats, taking its national total to a record 444.
+In the 2021 United Kingdom local elections, the party made a net gain of 91 council seats, taking its national total to a record 444.
+In the 2024 general election the Green Party received 6.7% of the total vote and elected 4 MPs.

-The status of the Greens as a party of the left has, along with Labour, been disputed.